My Favorite Socially Distant Place is Full of People Now

-After roughly four days of walking with my whole family and our two dogs (who should be the king and queen of all things socially distant as one doesn’t like people and one doesn’t dogs), I was feeling the strain.
-My arms hurt from trying to control two large dogs.
+After roughly four days of walking with my whole family and our two dogs (who should be the king and queen of all things socially distant as one doesn’t like people and doesn’t like dogs), I felt the strain.

-My son chatters on for the whole mile and half, nonstop (did I mention the quarantined together thing already?).
+My son chatters on for the whole mile and a half nonstop (did I mention the quarantined together thing already?).

-Now, please don’t get me wrong, I love my children, but suddenly any quiet time at the house has evaporated.
-THERE IS NO QUIET.
+Please don’t get me wrong; I love my children, but suddenly any quiet time at the house has evaporated.

 And to top it off, I find myself having to pull the dogs off to the side every couple of minutes to maintain a six-foot distance from someone I have never seen here before.

 My husband told me I reminded him of the goat in Home on the Range, that yells at people to “get out of his barrel.”

-Here is the thing.
 I know it isn’t my lake and that it belongs to the state of Montana.

-But I have been here nearly every single day for the last eight months.
-I had walked in the pitch black of the night.
+But I have been here nearly daily for the last eight months.

 I walked while the sky exploded in thunder, and rain fell on my head.

 I had walked around the lake when I was happy, sad, angry, or needed an idea for a story.

 It is part of my life, and it is yet another part that has changed due to this virus.

-There are so many dogs.
 People scattered all around with fishing poles.

-I have roughly 240 pictures of this lake, and it has never looked like this.
+I have roughly 240 pictures of this lake, which has never looked like this.

 Part of me is so thrilled to get out and have a family outing, and I know I would love it if we weren’t spending a lot of extra time together.
-And I am thankful for this time, I truly am.

-But as an extrovert, walking around the lake, was my one type of (mostly) introverted activity.
+But as an extrovert, walking around the lake was my one type of (mostly) introverted activity.

 As a creative being, I need that more than I ever realized.

-It is heartwarming to see parents walking with their babies, and people running with their dogs, and teenagers there in the middle of the day (them, I have seen but usually at night doing teenage things in cars).
+It is heartwarming to see parents walking with their babies, people running with their dogs, and teenagers there in the middle of the day (them, I have seen, but usually at night doing teenage things in cars).

 So much has changed

 In writing this, I realize the root of the problem is all the change and anxiety.
-What will the world be like when this is all over?

 Will the habits of people be forever impacted in nearly imperceptible ways?

-Much in the same way, the Great Depression affected my grandparents?
-How long will all of this go on?
+Much in the same way, the Great Depression affected my grandparents.

 When will it end?